bl-sdk/bl-sdk.github.io/developing.md

 <sup>3</sup> A table with keys `name` and `url`.
 Prefer linking to a summary site, rather than
              direct to your `LICENSE`.
 <sup>4</sup> Used as the name, with no url.
 <sup>5</sup> A dict where keys are the names and values are the urls.
+<sup>6</sup> HTML tags are stripped, rather than just being escaped.
 {: .fs-2 }

 ### Updating Info